 While digital technologies today are widely applied in numerous business domains and many aspects of our private lives, one of their most important roles is in the healthcare industry.
-The value of tech solutions explains the growing demand for custom healthcare development services.
-Software solutions can be aimed at increasing the efficiency of treatment and the quality of medical services provided, as well as facilitation of everyday tasks for patients, elderly people and people with disabilities.
-This article will focus on the social role of the Internet of Things in this field, the types of potential software solutions, devices, and IoT technologies for disabilities
+The value of tech solutions for disabled individuals explains the growing demand for custom healthcare development services.
+Software products can be aimed at increasing the efficiency of treatment and the quality of medical services provided, as well as facilitation of everyday tasks for patients, elderly people, and people with disabilities.
+This article will focus on the social role of the Internet of Things for the disabled, the types of potential software solutions, devices, and technologies.

 These days many governments all over the world are investing money in projects and initiatives that work on creating a barrier-free environment for disabled people.
 The final goal of these investments in projects for disabled individuals is to ensure that, regardless of their diagnosis and physical abilities or limitations, people can participate in social life, enjoy all the benefits of the modern world and fulfill many tasks fully autonomously, despite the existing barriers that they typically face.

 In the 21st century, we shouldn’t ignore the opportunities provided by modern technologies and, in particular, the Internet of Things, which can become a core technology for creating solutions for people with disabilities.
 IoT devices can provide new methods for interacting with numerous real-world objects, which is extremely important for users with injuries or physical disabilities, including by not limited to blind and deaf people.
-As a result, many tasks that previously were extremely challenging or impossible to fulfill become real and simple
+As a result, many tasks that previously were extremely challenging or impossible to fulfill become real and simple.

 What benefits do people with disabilities get from using IoT technologies?

 Just as IoT solutions for seniors help elderly people remain independent even when they have health issues, IoT helps break down barriers for people with disabilities.
-Let’s take a closer look at some of the core benefits of IoT-based technologies for disabled people.
+Let’s take a closer look at some of the core benefits of IoT for disabled people.

-Quite often people with disabilities, especially those with low vision, face a loss of mobility because of related challenges.
+Quite often people with disabilities, especially those with low vision, face serious barriers in their mobility because of related challenges.
 However, thanks to IoT applications and various types of sensors, these problems can be overcome.

-For example, a GPS-powered mobile app, CrossWalk, developed in the Netherlands and tested in some specific zones can notify smart traffic lights powered by special sensors that a pedestrian with disabilities or an elderly person intends to cross the road and can request additional time for the green light.
-Improving their ability to safely cross roads and get to, say, a bus stop, allows individuals with disabilities easier access to locations that were previously inaccessible to them.
+For example, a GPS-powered mobile app, CrossWalk, developed in the Netherlands and tested in some specific zones can notify smart traffic lights powered by special sensors that a pedestrian with disabilities, including blind people, or an elderly person intends to cross the road and can request additional time for the green light.
+Improving their ability to safely cross roads with traffic lights and get to, say, a bus stop, allows individuals with disabilities easier access to locations that were previously inaccessible to them.

 Better command of the environment

 People with disabilities may have different ways of learning and interacting with the world around them, especially those who experience total or partial hearing and/or vision loss.
-However, IoT solutions with AI-based features (for example, text-to-speech devices like scanning machines or readers) help overcome many barriers.
+However, IoT for disabled individuals with AI-based features (for example, text-to-speech devices like scanning machines or readers) helps overcome many barriers.